Our Senior Team

 Modern Editor

-I completed my degree in History at the University of Hertfordshire and focused my research on the history of diplomacy during the nineteenth century.
-Having now finished my studies, I enjoy reading about a great variety of historical topics, but especially those related to social, political, and economic history.
-I applied to become the modern history editor at The Young Historians as I wanted to play my part in not only helping people develop their historical skills, but also to help extend the reach of academic history to a wider audience.
-I look forward to working with you and reading your submissions!
+Callaghan completed his degree in History at the University of Hertfordshire and focused his research on the history of diplomacy during the nineteenth century.
+Having now finished his studies, Callaghan enjoy reading about a great variety of historical topics, but especially those related to social, political, and economic history.
+Callaghan applied to become the modern history editor at The Young Historians as he wanted to play his part in not only helping people develop their historical skills, but also to help extend the reach of academic history to a wider audience.
+Callaghan looks forward to working with you and reading your submissions!